Many airlines and travel websites use your search history to track how often you’ve visited their sites.

 If you have Chrome Browser or Firefox.
 You can enable “Incognito” mode before searching for your flights.
 “Pages you view in incognito tabs won’t stick around in your browser’s history, cookie store, or search history after you’ve closed all of your incognito tabs.”
 Here’s how you go incognito.

 Clear your browsing history.
 Each browser has a way to clear your cookies and browsing history.
-Typically it’s under Options or Advanced Options tab and make sure the “Delete Cookies” option is checked.
+Typically it’s under Options or Advanced Options tab and makes sure the “Delete Cookies” option is checked.

 You can use a different computer, fresh, without your search history, this is the same as buying it right off the bat.